5G-MAG/Tech/pages/5gbroadcast/deployment_profiles.md

 The supported bandwidth for LTE-based 5G Broadcast in units of MHz are 6, 7 and 8.

-The supported spectrum is a subset of the operating band n108 (as defined in clause 8.X):
+The supported spectrum is a subset of the operating band 108 (as defined in clause X of ETSI 103 720):

-Table 12.7.1-1 Subset of 5G terrestrial broadcast operating band n108 as minimum requirement.
-Operating band on which subset is based	Uplink (UL) operating band BS receive
-UE transmit	Downlink (DL) operating band
-BS transmit
-UE receive	Duplex Mode
-	FUL_low   –  FUL_high
-FDL_low  –  FDL_high

-108
-N/A	606 MHz	–	698 MHz	SDO

 ### Radio

-Implementation of radio aspects in devices shall follow clause 7.3 and support the following features:
+Implementation of radio aspects in devices shall follow clause 7.3 of ETSI 103 720 and support the following features:

 * MBMS-dedicated cells for 100% MBMS allocation
 * Subcarrier spacings: 1.25 kHz, 2.5 kHz and 15 kHz.